University of Auckland logo

 Course access authorisers

-Each area has nominated , who can grant access to courses.
+Each area has nominated , who can grant staff access to courses.

-Twice a year the Learning and Teaching team will notify the authorisers that they need to ‘bulk upload’ instructors (teachers, TAs, teaching support staff etc.) to the courses within their area, and to nominate course access coordinators for various courses.
+Twice a year faculty authorisers will use the Staff Access Upload Tool in their Canvas Management Console to ‘bulk upload’ instructors (teachers, TAs, teaching support staff etc.) to the course shells within their area, including course access coordinators for the various courses.
+The recommended timeframe for this process is:

-• For the first half of the next academic year (e.g., Summer School, Quarter One, Quarter Two, Semester One) the email is usually is sent out in November.
+• For the first half of the next academic year (Summer School, Semester One, Quarter One, Quarter Two) the suggested timeframe is November to December.

-• For the second half of the current academic year (Semester Two, Quarter Three, Quarter Four) the email is usually sent out in April.
+• For the second half of the current academic year (Semester Two, Quarter Three, Quarter Four) the suggested timeframe is April to May.

 Course access coordinator